+Meaning

+Intact Forest Landscape

+International Labour Organization

+Identity Preserved

+Intergovernmental Panel on Climate Change

+Integrated Pest Management

+International Organization for Standardization

+International Union for Conservation of Nature

+Joint Consultative Committee

+Key Biodiversity Area

+Key Performance Indicator

+Lost Time Accident

+Land Use Change Analysis

+Mass Balance

+No Deforestation Joint Steering Group

+Non-Governmental Organisation

+National Interpretation

+Oil Extraction Rate

+Quality Management System

+RSPO Principles and Criteria (i.e. this document)

 Acronym Meaning

-IPCC Intergovernmental Panel on Climate Change

-IPM Integrated Pest Management

-ISO International Organization for Standardization

-IUCN International Union for Conservation of Nature

-JCC Joint Consultative Committee

-KBA Key Biodiversity Area

-KPI Key Performance Indicator

-LTA Lost Time Accident

-LUCA Land Use Change Analysis

-MB Mass Balance

-NDJSG No Deforestation Joint Steering Group

-NGO Non-Governmental Organisation

-NI National Interpretation

-OER Oil Extraction Rate

-QMS Quality Management System

-P&C RSPO Principles and Criteria (i.e. this document)

-PK Palm Kernel
+РК Palm Kernel

 PLWG Peatland Working Group

 РО Palm Oil

 POME Palm Oil Mill Effluent

-Acronym Meaning

 PPE Personal Protective Equipment

 RaCP Remediation and Compensation Procedure

 REDD Reducing Emissions from Deforestation and Forest Degradation

 RSPO Roundtable on Sustainable Palm Oil

 RTE Rare, Threatened or Endangered

 SCCS RSPO Supply Chain Certification Standard

 SDG Sustainable Development Goal

 SEIA Social and Environmental Impact Assessment

 SHIG Smallholder Interim Group

 SLAPP Strategic Lawsuits against Public Participation

 SOP Standard Operating Procedure

-ToC Theory of Change
+ТоС Theory of Change

 UN United Nations

-1. SCOPE
+Preamble 1.
+SCOPE

-This RSPO Principles and Criteria (RSPO P&C) is the National interpretation of the RSPO P&C 2018 applicable for the production of sustainable palm oil in Sierra Leone.
-It covers the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on-farm labour and community relations.
+The RSPO Principles and Criteria (RSPO P&C) is applicable for sustainable palm oil production worldwide.
+The RSPO P&C cover the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on-farm labour and community relations.

-This NI applies to all production level companies, i.e. all mills, who do not fall under the definition of independent mill as outlined in the RSPO Supply Chain Certification (SCC) standard; and to all growers who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard.
+The RSPO P&C apply to all production level companies, i.e. all mills, who do not fall under the definition of independent mill as outlined in the RSPO SCC standard; and to all growers, who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard (under development as of September 2018 with finalisation expected in 2019) and therefore cannot apply the RSPO Smallholder Standard.
 These are referred to as the unit of certification throughout this document.

 The unit of certification is responsible for the certification of related Scheme Smallholders and outgrowers within three years of obtaining its own certificate (see section 4.1.3 in RSPO Certification Systems 2017).
+Guidance for implementation of the RSPO P&C 2018 for Scheme Smallholders and outgrowers will be developed.

-This document applies to existing plantings, as well as planning, siting, development, expansion and new plantings.
+The RSPO P&C apply to existing plantings, as well as planning, siting, development, expansion and new plantings.

-Where RSPO standards differ from local laws (Annex 3.B), the higher/stricter of the two shall always prevail.
+Where RSPO standards differ from local laws, the higher/stricter of the two shall always prevail and NIs are required to develop a list of applicable laws (see section 9 in RSPO SOP for Standard Setting 2017).

-Compliance with the RSPO P&C and all requirements as outlined in associated documents is required for certification to be awarded.
+Compliance with the RSPO P&C and all requirements as outlined in associated documents is required in order for certification to be awarded.
 Any non-conformities may result in suspension or loss of certification (see section 4.9 in RSPO Certification Systems 2017).
 Compliance must be demonstrated with the normative part of the P&C, i.e. the Principles, Criteria and Indicators.
 Non-conformities are raised at Indicator-level by auditors.
-The informative part (i.e. Annex 2 Guidance) is there to help with the implementation of Indicators, but is not normative, nor can non-conformities be raised against this section.
+The informative part (i.e. Annex 2 Guidance) is there to help with implementation of Indicators, but is not normative, nor can non-conformities be raised against this section.